 Verschoyle et al., (2007) reported that rice bran has cancer chemopreventive effects especially in individuals suffering from intestinal polyps.
 Brown rice contains high quantities of insoluble fibre that protects the body against cancer attack.

 Rice contains oryzanol that can act as a protective agent against ultraviolet light caused by lipid peroxidation.
-Rice is a powerful ingredient for producing sunscreen agent and it can offer protection against skin ageing.
+Rice is a powerful ingredient for producing sunscreen agent and it can offer protection against skin aging.

 Brewer’s rice, which is made up of rice germ, rice bran and broken rice are mostly brewed for beer production.